Just-a-code-lover/Ghata-AI-Powered-website-generation-tool_v2.0.0/README.md

 ## 🙏 Acknowledgments

-- NVIDIA Nemotron model for AI text generation
+- NVIDIA NIM for AI text generation
 - Pexels for image API access
 - Streamlit for the web framework